ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ~~~~~~~~~~
 {: #fig-alto artwork-align="center" title="A Typical ALTO Request and Response"}

-The extension defined in this document, on the other hand, involves two types of information
+The extension defined in this document, on the other hand, involves two types of
-resources: Path Vectors conveyed in a Cost Map or an Endpoint Cost Map, and ANE
+information resources: Path Vectors conveyed in an InfoResourceCostMap (defined
+in Section 11.2.3.6 of {{RFC7285}}) or an InfoResourceEndpointCostMap (defined
+in Section 11.5.1.6 of {{RFC7285}}), and ANE properties conveyed in an
+InfoResourceProperties (defined in Section 7.6 of {{I-D.ietf-alto-unified-props-new}}).

-properties conveyed in a Unified Property Map.
-Instead of two consecutive
-message exchanges, the extension defined in this document enforces one round of
+Instead of two consecutive message exchanges, the extension defined in this
-communication.
-Specifically, the ALTO client must include the source and
+document enforces one round of communication.
+Specifically, the ALTO client must
-destination pairs and the requested ANE properties in a single request, and the
+include the source and destination pairs and the requested ANE properties in a
-ALTO server must return a single response containing both the Path Vectors and
+single request, and the ALTO server must return a single response containing
-properties associated with the ANEs in the Path Vectors, as shown in {{fig-pv}}.
+both the Path Vectors and properties associated with the ANEs in the Path
-Since the two parts are bundled together in one response message, their orders
+Vectors, as shown in {{fig-pv}}.
+Since the two parts are bundled together in one
-are interchangeable.
-See {{pvcm-resp}} and {{pvecs-resp}} for details.
+response message, their orders are interchangeable.
+See {{pvcm-resp}} and
+{{pvecs-resp}} for details.

 ~~~~~~~~~~ drawing